ivanivanov10101/filmio-main/README.md

 - Link: [filmio-site.vercel.app]()
 - Account for visitors: email: visitor@admin.com / pass: visitoradmin101

-This portfolio project has been built with ReactJS + Vite, Typescript, MongoDB, Express
+This portfolio project has been built with ReactJS + Vite, Typescript, MongoDB, Express and JWT.

 Uses Vercel for hosting the front-end.
 MongoDB for handling the user, article and comment data on the back-end.
 Firebase for hosting article and user images.
+Tanstack Query for fetching and caching the backend data.

 Supports:
 - Article creation, updating and deleting.